Rita’s current tutoring subjects are listed at the left. You

 I would teach sight singing in conjunction with ear training, so the student would be able to hear the pitches and the intervals between the notes in their own head, and thus translate that into successful sight singing.
 Once mastered, the student will be able to sing any music put in front of them, which gives them another tool to make them more marketable and thus, more successful.

 I have been a musician all of my life, having sung in my mother's church choir since I was a small child.
 I took a few years of piano lessons in grade school, and played the French horn from 5th grade through college, but I have been primarily a vocalist my entire adult life.
-I have been a member of the Music Ministry at St. Teresa of Avila Catholic church in Chicago's Lincoln Park for the past 14 years, and I began my own career as a jazz vocalist about 3 1/2 years ago.
+I have been a member of the Music Ministry at St. Teresa of Avila Catholic church in Chicago's Lincoln Park for 15 years, and I began my own career as a jazz vocalist in 2008.
 I have taken 10 years of vocal training through the Old Town School of Folk Music in Chicago, and I've studied with Spider Saloff and David Bloom at the Bloom School of Jazz.
 In my own personal jazz education, my main influence has been Ella Fitzgerald because she was such a talented musician and her body of work is so vast and varied, but other influences include jazz icons Sarah Vaughn, Dinah Washington, Nina Simone, and Anita O'Day.
 I have also met many local musicians and jazz artists who inspire me and encourage me to grow and express myself even more.

 I have three goals in teaching anyone to be a vocalist:

 1) to teach proper vocal technique, i.e. breathing, ear training, warm-ups, etc;